craftingcity/The-Known-World/Game Notes/NPCs/Leaders/Arthur Simonson.md

 ## Statistics
 Arthur is, at base, a CR 9 ["Champion Warrior"](https://www.5esrd.com/gamemastering/monsters-foes/npc/champion-warrior/).
 His weapons is a *longsword +3*.
 He wears a *belt of unnatural strength* that sets his Strength to 24, and a *ring of mind shielding* that houses no other soul and is kept invisible unless otherwise stated.
 His curse provides him with the mechanical effects of a *ring of regeneration*.

 He wears a signet ring that bares the [[Seal of Kingdom Prosper]].
-His "Novum Caput Dei" is a circlet made of a band of platinum and gold and is politically invaluable, but could theoretically be sold for some 1,500 pp.
+His "[[Novum Caput Dei]]" is a circlet made of a band of platinum and gold and is politically invaluable, but could theoretically be sold for some 1,500 pp.

 ## Titles
 {wip; one for each major holding in Prosper, a few for events in his past as an adventurer}